neu-se/CS4530-Spring-2024/tutorials/week4-react.md

     ```bash
     npm run dev
     ```
+    - Note: Next.Js renders the content within the `app/pages.tsx` file as the root component.

 4. Navigate to http://localhost:3000/ to see the default react page.
     - After a few seconds, a browser window opens, with our app running:
       ![image](./assets/week4-react/start.png)